 Estimated Time Frame: Varies based on homeowner and listing agent

-This stage represents the very beginning of the short sale process, usually before the property is listed in the MLS.
+This stage represents the very beginning of the stages of a short sale, usually before the property is listed in the MLS.
 Transactions which are in this stage do NOT have all the required documents for complete short sale processing.
 We may be missing financial documents, listing agreements with the brokerage, engagement agreements, and/or other miscellaneous requirements depending on the specific transaction.

 Estimated Time Frame: 5-10 business days after all documents are received